 Renting A Nissan GTR from Omoshiro Rent-A-Car

-Option two was Omoshiro Rent-A-Car north of Tokyo which is who I ended up renting a Skyline R34 from for a day.
+Option two was Omoshiro Rent-A-Car north of Tokyo which is where I ended up renting a Skyline R34 for a day.

 Omoshiro has a large variety of sports cars, but only as a rental service (no tours available).
 From Tokyo Station, it takes about an hour and fifteen minutes via train and walking to get to the rental place.
 We were able to book online via their website, and they have a number of booking options.